hugolui/ROM_code/README.md

 For more details, see

-Lui, H., & Wolf, W. (2019).[Construction of reduced-order models for fluid flows using deep feedforward neural networks](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/construction-of-reducedorder-models-for-fluid-flows-using-deep-feedforward-neural-networks/ECEC52E32AEBBEA049CF26D6C79EE394).
+Lui, H., & Wolf, W. (2019).
+[Construction of reduced-order models for fluid flows using deep feedforward neural networks](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/construction-of-reducedorder-models-for-fluid-flows-using-deep-feedforward-neural-networks/ECEC52E32AEBBEA049CF26D6C79EE394).
 Journal of Fluid Mechanics, 872, 963-994. doi:10.1017/jfm.2019.358

 # Required packages
 Your system will need the following packages to run the code: